BogdanIrimie/DistributedMonitoring/README.md

 mongoPort = 27017
 ```

-If the environment variables are set, simply run `/bin/run.sh` for each component (this will create the configuration files and will start the component, more info can be found on the [deployment page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Deployment).
+More info can be found on the [deployment page](https://github.com/IrimieBogdan/DistributedMonitoring/wiki/Deployment).

 ##Test/Stress the system